glennmatlin/FIFE_manuscript/wopr/content/05_results.typ

 #import "../config.typ":num_papers
 = Ontology of Wargames

-The spectrum between creative wargames and analytical wargames conflates the player and the adjudicator.
+The current conception of a spectrum between creative wargames and analytical wargames conflates the player and the adjudicator.
 As we argue below, considering the analytical versus creative nature of the players separate from that of the adjudicator helps us understand the space of games with respect to AI approaches.

-While prior categorization schemes focus on the flexibility afforded the player, it elides the unique challenges inherent when the player's moves are language-based.
+While prior categorization schemes focus on the flexibility afforded to the player, they elide the unique challenges inherent when the player's moves are language-based.
 Unlike traditional simulations with structured inputs and discrete, well-defined action effects, language-based systems operate in vast, open-ended semantic spaces.
-While it would appear that increased flexibility afforded to players, in the form of language descriptions of moves, must necessarily be met with increased flexibility afforded to the ajudicator in the form of language descriptions of outcomes, it need not be the case.
+While it would appear that increased flexibility afforded to players, in the form of language descriptions of moves, must necessarily be met with increased flexibility afforded to the adjudicator in the form of language descriptions of outcomes, it need not be the case.
 The presence of natural language in wargames is not equal across all games.
-Consider the game of _Diplomacy_ in which players can communicate naturally to make trade deals, but the final form of the trade deal must be highly structured in terms of resource exchanges that are simple to ajudicate.
+Consider the game of _Diplomacy_ in which players can communicate naturally to make trade deals, but the final form of the trade deal must be highly structured in terms of resource exchanges that are simple to adjudicate.

-Consider also games such as _Free Kriegspiel_and _Navy Fleet Problems_, in which the players' actions are limited to movements of army pieces on a board, but the adjudicator has a high degree of autonomy to dictate---and explain---the outcomes of each move.
+Consider also games such as _Free Kriegspiel_ and _Navy Fleet Problems_ in which the players' actions are limited to movements of army pieces on a board.
+Still, the adjudicator has a high degree of autonomy to dictate---and explain---the outcomes of each move.
-These examples demonstrate that the degree of creativity afforded to the player and the adjudicator can be considered as two independent axes, which forms the basis of our proposed ontology.
+These examples demonstrate that the degree of creativity afforded to the player and the adjudicator can be considered as two independent axes, which form the basis of our proposed ontology.

-Consequently, we arrange the space of wargames according to a two-dimensional space, as shown in @fig:creativity-quadrants.
-The horizontal dimension characterizes the player role, creating a spectrum from analytical to creative.
-The lefthand side characterizes player moves as _player analytical_, meaning the player is presented with finite, pre-defined action options.
-The righthand side of the space characterizes player moves as _player creative_, implying that the player has increasing agency to create new types of moves that could not have been envisioned in advance.
-The horizontal dimension is identical to the analytical versus creative dimension described in the. // ((RIEDL: goes into Background section))

-To this, we add a vertical dimension, which characterizes the adjudicator's role.
-To be on the top half of the space,  ajudicator's responses to the player are characterized as _ajudicator analytical_, meaning the ajudicator's responses to the player are limited to prescribed responses.
-To be on the bottom half of the space, the adjudicator's responses to the player are characterized as _ajudicator creative_, meaning the ajudicator has the agency to create novel responses.
+To remedy this deficiency with the classic analytical to creative spectrum, we add a vertical dimension, which characterizes the adjudicator's role.
+To be in the top half of the space, adjudicator's responses to the player are characterized as _adjudicator analytical_, meaning the adjudicator's responses to the player are limited to prescribed responses.
+To be on the bottom half of the space, the adjudicator's responses to the player are characterized as _adjudicator creative_, meaning the adjudicator has the agency to create novel responses.
-Inherent to this is the ability for the players to negotiate the outcome with the ajudicator.
-This negotiation is not a player move per-se but happens after the move is made as a means to dynamically alter the mapping from the player's move to the response.
+Inherent to this is the ability for the players to negotiate the outcome with the adjudicator.
+This negotiation is not a player move per se, but happens after the move is made as a means to dynamically alter the mapping from the player's move to the response.

+#figure(
+  placement: top,
+  scope: "parent",
+  table(
+    columns: (auto, auto, auto),
+    stroke: none,
+    column-gutter: 1em,
+    align: left,
+    table.hline(),
+    [*Axis*], [*Analytical*], [*Creative*],
+    [Player], [Fixed scripts; narrow menus], [Novel proposals; free‑form argumentation], [Adjudicator], [Deterministic rules/tables], [Expert narrative judgment; flexible calls], table.hline()
+  ),
+  caption: [Open‑endedness axes with categorical levels (Analytical/Creative) for player and adjudicator], )

 Evaluating AI in language-centric wargames presents unique challenges.
 Unlike traditional simulations with clear-cut rules and actions, these wargames are open-ended and revolve around natural language.
 This means that instead of discrete moves on a board, we have complex, high-dimensional text outputs representing arguments, justifications, and actions.
 This makes direct comparisons and reproducible evaluations difficult.
 Therefore, our analysis focuses not just on the outcomes of the games, but also on the quality, coherence, and plausibility of the language the AI agents use.

-We summarize descriptive statistics and qualitative themes from the surveyed works.
-Counts cover venues, years, and domains; design patterns group LM roles (player, adjudicator, scenario, analyst) and game formats (seminar, matrix, digital multi‑turn).
-We highlight typical prompting strategies, facilitation approaches, and reported outcomes. @fig:yearly-counts shows yearly paper counts by quadrant; @fig:screening-flow summarizes the screening flow.
-Tables provide quick reference; detailed extraction lives in the appendix.

-// == Quadrants: Analytical vs Creative

-// As shown in @fig:creativity-quadrants, we can classify wargames based on the creativity of the player and the adjudicator.
-Both the vertical and horizontal axes are used to measure the Analytical vs Creative aspects of each game.
-// The x‑axis represents the player’s orientation, while the y‑axis
-// represents the adjudicator’s orientation.

 #figure(
-  image("figures/taxonomy.png"),
+  image("figures/taxonomy_games.png"),
   caption: [Open‑endedness quadrants (illustrative placement of formats).], ) <fig:creativity-quadrants>